 Center Space Project

-Center Space Project (CSP) is the student-run organization associated with the UT Visual Arts Center.
-CSP organizes and hosts a number of events including:
+Center Space Project (CSP) is the student-run organization of the Visual Arts Center that organizes a number of activities each semester, including:

-- Exhibitions in the VAC Center Space Gallery
+- Exhibitions in the VAC's Center Space Gallery

 - Visits to local galleries and museums

 - Publication of INMATERIAL, a web-based project/platform

 Who can get involved?

 As an organization, Center Space Project draws its members from across campus.
 CSP welcomes current UT students from all departments, both at the undergraduate and graduate levels.